kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 > But if all we had ever tried was 1000 episodes, we would have also learned the policy perfectly,
 > but we would not have known that a much shorter training period could have already accomplished the task!
-> Notice that here, at episode 500, we're still not solving the task correctly even half the time even though
+> Notice that here, at episode 500, we're still not solving the task correctly even half of the time, even though
 > <span class="math display">$$ \varepsilon = 0.05 $$</span> at episode 500
 > (*i.e.*, random actions are taken only 5% of the time–a reasonably small number
 > that a well-trained policy should be able to correct for by taking on-policy actions the remaining 95% of the time).